matej-bartos/Data_science_job_analysis_w_PowerBI/README.md

 ## Conclusion

-This updated dashboard (Version 2.0) showcases Power BI's ability to transform extensive job posting data into a powerful, streamlined tool for career analysis.
+This dashboard showcases Power BI's ability to transform extensive job posting data into a powerful, streamlined tool for career analysis.
 It empowers **Job Seekers, Job Transitioners, and Job Swappers** by allowing them to filter and explore essential market insights efficiently on a single page, helping them make informed decisions about their next career move.